MrJoy/frisky/README.md

 ### ControlPoints

-If you're wanting to control devices and their services, you'll probably be more interested in using a Playful::ControlPoint, instead of doing all that work (above) to create a Playful::ControlPoint::Device.
+If you're wanting to control devices and their services, you'll probably be more interested in using a Frisky::ControlPoint, instead of doing all that work (above) to create a Frisky::ControlPoint::Device.
 The ControlPoint will handle doing the search and device/service creation for you and will hand you over Devices to control them (and present them in a UI, perhaps?) as you need.
  More to come on this as the design settles down.